Non-Affiliates and Outside Collaborations

 What if I will be engaged in human subjects research at a non-UC institution?

 PIs conducting human subjects research at a non-UC institution must either get IRB approval from UCB or enter into an Inter-Institutional Agreement (IIA) which allows UCB to rely on the other institution’s IRB review.
-For more information on inter-institutional agreements, see Relying on Another IRB for Review.
+For more information on inter-institutional agreements, see Collaborative Research.

 What if I will be sharing data with non-UC Berkeley investigators/institutions?